nizami/leanda-cli/README.md

 |`osdr.py` [`predict`](#predict)| Allows to run Machine Learning command predict. |
 |`osdr.py` [`categories`](#categories)| Allows to initialize category tree with basic structure. |

 ## login

-Allows to login and reset sesion information for an OSDR user.
+Allows to login and reset session information for an OSDR user.

 ### Parameters for `login`